9ae/ace/wiki/vault/outline.md

 - Vio falling for Zaki
 - Alan and Adolf are dating
 - Ada & Yihan are still hooking up, and she doesn't want Alan to know.
+- Focuses scope by introducing the Order as a villian.
+- The faith & Order world building

 TBD:
 - What happens that makes Zaki decide to stop his personal revenge?